-In fact, did you know that instead of just flying to New York return in Business Class, you can trek across the globe and stop in up to seven cities for up to 18,000 KrisFlyer miles less, while still flying Business Class?
-You could even do the trip in First Class for not much more in miles.
+In fact, instead of just flying return to New York in Business Class, you can trek across the globe and stop in up to seven cities in Business with Star Alliance partner airlines, while saving 11,000 KrisFlyer miles!
+You could even do the trip in First Class for a reasonable rate.
 Today, we’re going to teach you how.

-With a RTW Award, you can circle the globe, visit up to seven cities up to 35,000 miles over a 12-month period for 240,000 KrisFlyer miles in Business Class and 360,000 KrisFlyer miles in First Class.
+With a KrisFlyer Star Alliance RTW Award, you can circle the globe – visiting a maximum of seven cities and up to 35,000 miles over a 12-month period.
+The cost?
+Just 280,000 KrisFlyer miles in Business Class and 340,500 KrisFlyer miles in First Class.

-Here is a cost comparison of flying to New York or Europe return, or doing a RTW trip in Business / First Class, in KrisFlyer miles:
+That’s actually insanely cheap.
+Here’s a cost comparison of flying to New York or Europe return versus doing a RTW trip.
+Figures are for Business or First Class, in KrisFlyer miles (excluding tax).

 Canberra, Brisbane, Adelaide,